-The library community must speak out loudly, clearly and with a single unified voice!
+The library community must speak out loudly and clearly.
 We must be aggressive about getting others to speak out on behalf of libraries.
-We must prove beyond doubt why our public libraries are a basic American value that must be vigilantly protected and supported.
+We must prove beyond doubt why our public libraries are an essential part of our community that must be vigilantly protected and supported.

-As library champions, you must be informed about local, state, and national issues and innovations concerning library service.
+As library champions, trustees must be informed about local, state, and national issues and innovations concerning library service.
 You must speak out, informally and formally, about your services and programs; you must persuade voters and officials to meet your needs.
-You must get their attention before you can get their money.
+You must get their understanding and support before you can ask for their money.